-As demonstrated in the above table, the core curriculum in the social science program does support the student learning outcomes.
+As demonstrated in the above table, the core curriculum in the social science program does support introducing and reinforcing the student learning outcomes.
+There are no upper division offerings in required core.

 Assessment Process:

 Data will be gathered annually for all graduating (January - December) social science majors and compiled to provide the indirect measures of grades.
 The report will be prepared annually during the month of May.